 Do You Need To Wait At All?

 To put it simply, the answer is nope.
 We spoke to two dermatologists and they all said that the whole idea of waiting for your products to “sink in” is a big old myth.
 “Your skin is incredibly effective at absorbing ingredients,” says Rachel Nazarian, a dermatologist in New York City.
 “In reality, you don’t need to wait more than a few seconds to rub in a product before you apply something on top of it.”

 But what about all the acids you use?
 Surely, those must need some time to settle into your skin, right?
 The derms say it’s not completely necessary but for some acids, you might feel more comfortable waiting.
-For example, when you apply a BHA (beta hydroxy acid), it can feel a bit abrasive, so you may want to wait a good 20 minutes to let it sink in before you use a moisturizer over it to calm your skin.
+For example, when you apply a BHA (beta hydroxy acid), like in Some By Mi’s AHA BHA PHA 30Days Miracle Toner, it can feel a bit abrasive, so you may want to wait a good 20 minutes to let it sink in before you use a moisturizer over it to calm your skin.